 One compelling aspect of writing this study is seeing each of the spiritual disciplines through the lenses of the Old and New Testaments.
-Today, we'll look at God's Word through the New, which incidentally is built upon the Old.
-If you needed more coffee for that opening thought, or heaven forbid, you don't drink coffee, let me give it to you straight-today is an exciting transition that will take on even more meaning after having studied God's Word in Deuteronomy and Psalms.
+Today, we'll look at God's Word through the New Testament, which incidentally is built upon the Old Testament.